 To address these issues, we propose the \dsname dataset, a dataset that provides two input modalities from different regions and precise vectorized building outline annotations. \dsname includes the traditional image modality with aerial ortho- or near-nadir images, and an aerial LiDAR modality in the form of 3D point clouds.
-Aerial LiDAR point clouds become increasingly openly available from \acp{nma} at the scale of entire countries \cite{lidarhd,swiss3d,ahn} and can thus constitute a complementary data source to imagery.
-In particular, aerial LiDAR point clouds provide direct height information with decimeter-level accuracy \cite{swiss3d}, and their acquisition is resilient to image distortion and meteorological and seasonal effects, as laser pulses can penetrate clouds and vegetation \cite{PEARSE2018257}.
+Aerial LiDAR point clouds become increasingly openly available from \acp{nma} at the scale of entire countries \citep{lidarhd,swiss3d,ahn} and can thus constitute a complementary data source to imagery.
+In particular, aerial LiDAR point clouds provide direct height information with decimeter-level accuracy \citep{swiss3d}, and their acquisition is resilient to image distortion and meteorological and seasonal effects, as laser pulses can penetrate clouds and vegetation \citep{PEARSE2018257}.

 A second key specificity of our dataset is its scale and variability.
 The data cover a total area of 638km² across seven different regions on three different continents.
 Lastly, the dataset provides ground truth polygon annotations with geometric guarantees.
 In particular, polygons do not overlap with neighboring polygons and are either simple, or contain holes, \eg to represent courtyards.

 In addition to the \dsname dataset, a second contribution of our work is a benchmark that analyzes the impact of the data modalities on the building vectorization problem.
 In particular, we propose a general pipeline to adapt the overpopulated image-based methods to the LiDAR modality and to the combination of image and LiDAR modalities.
-We conducted experiments with three recent \ac{sota} methods: FFL~\cite{ffl}, HiSup~\cite{hisup} and Pix2Poly~\cite{pix2poly}.
+We conduct experiments with three recent \ac{sota} methods: FFL~\citep{ffl}, HiSup~\citep{hisup} and Pix2Poly~\citep{pix2poly}.
 Besides the traditional accuracy metrics used in the field, we also introduce a metric that measures the geometric quality of polygons in terms of symmetry and regularity.
 This aspect is often ignored in the commonly-used evaluation protocol, but is crucial for practitioners who want to exploit the potential of building maps.

 Our dataset is designed to facilitate further research on multimodal building vectorization.
 It is available to download and can be used directly with a Python library that implements our benchmark with training, testing, and evaluation of the three building vectorization methods on our dataset.